-Stainless steel is widely used in modern industry due to its anti-corrosion properties and attractive appearance.
-Machine parts, cutlery and kitchen appliances are just some of the evident examples.
+Stainless steel is widely used in the modern industry due to its anti-corrosion properties and attractive appearance.
+Machine parts, cutlery, and kitchen appliances are just some of the evident examples.

 Electrolytic etching and marking will provide fast and clear results on stainless steel parts and finished products.
 No surface distortion occurs - even on very thin metal plates.